EPODE International Network

-In light of the encouraging experiences and results of the EPODE methodology (Towns in Belgium that implemented the program saw a 22 per cent decrease in overweight children), the EPODE International Network, was created in 2011 as a response to the global demand for action concerning the increasing international prevalence of overweight and obesity and the related non-communicable diseases.
+In light of the encouraging experiences and results of the EPODE methodology (towns in Belgium that implemented the program saw a 22 percent decrease in overweight children), the EPODE International Network was created in 2011 as a response to the global demand for action concerning the increasing international prevalence of overweight and obesity and the related non-communicable diseases.
 The EPODE International Network works to promote the prevention of childhood obesity by supporting Community Based Programmes (CBPs).

 Organization

 The EPODE International Network is an NGO, a network of community-based and school-based childhood obesity-prevention programmes as well as healthy active initiatives aimed at preventing childhood adiposity & overweight in children.

 The network is coordinated by a dedicated unit and is supported by 3 platforms, gathering a broad diversity of actors: